Some links in this post may be affiliate links

 Read more on how to propagate Calathea vittata (2 Ways of Goeppertia elliptica Propagation).

-Calathea vittata (Goeppertia elliptica) common problems include plant dying ,loss of leaf color, brown leaf tips, curled and yellow leaves, drooping leaves, pests and diseases among others.
+Calathea vittata (Goeppertia elliptica) problems include brown leaf tips, curled leaves, drooping leaves, plant dying, loss of leaf color, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Calathea vittata may die due to root-rot, pests infestations, underwatering, wrong temperature, cold drafts, poor feeding, low humidity among other reasons.